 The HESI A2 test is used for nursing schools to screen applicants for admission into nursing programs.
 Also known as the Evolve Reach Admission Assessment, the HESI A2 is a multiple-choice test with five scored exam topics and one unscored personality assessment.
 Test-takers are allowed a maximum of five hours and fifteen minutes to complete the exam.

+This sub-section contains vocabulary terms that are commonly used in both general English-speaking settings and in health care fields.
 You’ll pretty much be able to get through this section with context clues; however, if you’re not a natural vocabulary whiz, check out the most commonly asked vocabulary terms below.

 |To voluntarily refrain from something.||abstain|